 1. Student Information

 Student Name:

 Student ID:

 Date:

-Internship Membership: □ APPIC □ CAPIC
+Internship Membership: $\square$ APPIC $\square$ CAPIC

 2. General Information

 Name of internship site:

 Internship start date:

-Internship Duration: □ 1-year full-time □ 2-year half-time
+Internship Duration: ☐ 1-year full-time ☐ 2-year half-time

 Briefly describe the populat served at this site (ages, gen ethnicities, etc.):

 Briefly describe the types of interventions interns are ex to perform at this internship psychotherapy, testing, consultation, etc.): pected

-3. Nature and Appropriateness of Training Activities Direct Service: Is at least 25% of intern's time during internship spent in face-to-face psychological services to clients? □ Ye es 🗆 No Training: Do interns at this site participate in regularly- scheduled didactic training experiences such as training meetings or seminars, grand rounds, or case conferences? □ Ye es □No Frequency: How often do these trainings take place? (e.g., once a week, every other week)?
-Cohort Interaction/Support: Number of current doctoral psychology interns on-site Cohort Interaction/Support: Number of current doctoral psychology interns in related collaborative sites Orientation: Did you complete an orientation process at the beginning of training? □ Yes □ No Policy Manual: Have you received an internship site policy and procedure manual including materials that provide a clear description of the nature of the training program, due process procedures, and how to deal with concerns/grievances? □ Yes □ No Additional comments on training activities (optional): 4.
-Supervision What type(s) of supervision are provided at this site (check all that apply)? □ Individual □ Group Are you receiving weekly individual supervision that focuses primarily upon the psychological services that you are providing to clients? □ Yes □ No How many hours of individual supervision do you receive per week?
-How many hours of individual supervision do you receive per week a licensed psychologist? x by How many hours of group supervision do you receive per week?
+3. Nature and Appropriateness of Training Activities Direct Service: Is at least 25% of intern's time during internship spent in face-to-face psychological services to clients? □ Y lo Training: Do interns at this site participate in regularly-scheduled didactic training experiences such as training meetings or seminars, grand rounds, or case conferences? □ Y es 🗆 N lo Frequency: How often do these trainings take place? (e.g., once a week, every other week)?
+Cohort Interaction/Support: Number of current doctoral psychology interns on-site Cohort Interaction/Support: Number of current doctoral psychology interns in related collaborative sites Orientation: Did you complete an orientation process at the beginning of training? □Ye es 🗆 N lo Policy Manual: Have you received an internship site policy and procedure manual including materials that provide a clear description of the nature of the training program, due process procedures, and how to deal with concerns/grievances? □ Yo es 🗆 N lo Additional comments on training activities (optional): 4.
+Supervision What type(s) of supervision are provided at this site (check all that apply)? □ Indiv idual □ Group Are you receiving weekly individual supervision that focuses primarily upon the psychological services that you are providing to clients? □ Yes □ No How many hours of individual supervision do you receive per week?
+How many hours of individual supervision do you receive per week by a licensed psychologist?
+How many hours of group supervision do you receive per week?
 How many total hours of supervision do you receive per week?
 Additional comments on supervision (optional):

-5. Supervisor Credentials Internship Training Director Name: Does the Internship Director have a doctoral degree in psychology? □ Yes □ No Is the Internship Director a licensed psychologist? □ Yes □ No Primary Supervisor Name: Does the primary supervisor have a doctoral degree in psychology? □ Yes □ No Is the Primary Supervisor a licensed psychologist? □ Yes □ No Professional Support: Number of licensed psychologists on staff?
-6. Additional Comments/Feedback Please provide any additional comments/ information about this site that you believe will be useful to know:

-7. Student Verification

-Checking this box verifies that all information provided here is accurate to the best of my knowledge.
+5. Supervisor Credentials Internship Training Director Name: Does the Internship Director have a doctoral degree in psychology? □ Yes □No Is the Internship Director a licensed psychologist? □Yes □No Primary Supervisor Name: Does the primary supervisor have a doctoral degree in psychology? □Yes □No Is the Primary Supervisor a licensed psychologist? □ Yes □No Professional Support: Number of licensed psychologists on staff?
+6. Additional Comments/I 6.
+Additional Comments/Feedback Please provide any additional comments/ information about this site that you believe will be useful to know: 7.
+Student Verification Checking this box verifies that all information provided here is accurate to the best of my knowledge.
+Student Signature: Student Signature: Date Signed:

-Student Signature:

-Date Signed:

-Return completed form to the Clinical Training Office (psydcto@office.usfca.edu)
+Return completed form to the Clinical Training Office (psydcto@usfca.edu)

 Note: Adobe Reader is required to correctly complete this form.

 Adobe Reader can be downloaded for free from https://get.adobe.com/reader/

-Appendix E: CastleBranch Drug Test and Background Screening
+Appendix F: CastleBranch Drug Test and Background Screening